filipe1238/MERN-placeholder-example/README.md

 # MERN PlaceholderExample
- Tutorial done by MongoDB using Mongo DB, Express, React and Node
+ Base for using Mongo DB, Express, React and Node